What is the Perfect Body Anyway?

 Take their work as an example that perfection does not exist.
 Follow in their footsteps and join the fight against size discrimination.
-Allow for curvaceous models such as Ashley Graham to give you the courage to stand up for what you believe in.
-Please do not get sucked in by the false images that are splashed across advertisement campaigns.
+Allow curvaceous models such as Ashley Graham to give you the courage to stand up for what you believe in.
+Don’t get sucked in by the false images that are splashed across advertisement campaigns.

 The High Fashion Industry

 Models are told to lose weight all too often in the fashion industry.
-Those who fit into a dress size 8 or 10 are considered not suitable for the runway or editorial shoots.
-Young hopefuls are desperate to please and try to reach impossible weight standards sparking fears over their health.
-Also, most are scared to speak out, as they don’t want to risk not being hired.
+Those who fit into a dress size 8 or 10 are considered “too big” for the runway or editorial shoots.
+Young hopefuls are desperate to please and try to reach impossible weight standards.
+Most are also too scared to speak out, as they don’t want to risk not being hired.
 With so many hopefuls fighting for their big break, there is always someone to replace them.
 Therefore, many lose their voice and are mistreated daily.

-There are many horror stories of models who have been brave enough to speak out.
-From a 7.5 stone, size 6 female dropped by her agency for being too curvy to models drawn on with a permanent marker to highlight areas that are ‘fat’ – a humiliating experience for young, naive hopefuls who do not know better.
+For those who have been brave enough to share their truths, their stories are draw dropping.
+From 7.5 stone, size 6 models being dropped by their agencies for being “too curvy”, to models drawn on with a permanent marker to highlight areas that are ‘fat’, humiliating experiences seem far too prevalent in the industry.

-Former model, Rosalie Nelson tells accounts of London castings where only a few chairs are provided for hundreds of models.
-Mostly there are no vending machines or water dispensers available whilst the candidates wait hours to be seen.
+Former model, Rosalie Nelson, tells accounts of London castings where only a few chairs are provided for hundreds of models.
+There are no vending machines or water dispensers available whilst the candidates wait hours to be seen.
 She has been on photoshoots that last up to 10 hours with no food provided.
 It is as though the underlying message is to not eat.

-After being told to get ‘down to the bone’ Rosalie left the modelling world for good after feeling emotionally and physically drained by the high fashion industry.
-She had the strength to walk away but fears younger, innocent individuals do not; if more models speak out the system will change.
+After being told to get ‘down to the bone’, Rosalie left the modelling world for good after feeling emotionally and physically drained.
+She had the strength to walk away but fears younger, innocent individuals do not.

 Hopefully Times are Changing

 A couple of years ago, France passed a bill banning excessively thin models.
-Those who are ultra slim are required to present a doctor’s note to prove their health.
-Also, any digitally enhanced images need to state that the photograph has been altered.
-Spain, Italy and Irasel have followed suit yet others opt for self-regulation through workshops and education.
-The British Fashion Council, the Council of Fashion Designers of America and the Danish Fashion Institute believe that this approach is more suitable to the issue.
+Models who are ultra-slim are required to present a doctor’s note to prove their clean bill of health.
+And any digitally enhanced images need to state that the photograph has been altered.